 If you have found your crown, you can replace it until you can get to the dentist.
 Remove any debris from the inside of your crown by gently brushing it.
 Protect your tooth by applying denture glue, dental cement, or toothpaste to the interior of your crown and replacing it.

-A small cut (less than 1/4 inch) is likely to heal itself.
-Carefully wipe the area clean with gauze or a cloth and apply a cold compress, ice pack, or small bag of frozen fruit or vegetables to the area to minimize swelling; however, if the cut is larger than 1/4 inch, or if bleeding does not stop after ten minutes of cold treatment, go to the emergency room.
+If the cut is less than a quarter of an inch, it will probably close on its own.
+To reduce swelling, gently clean the wound with gauze or a cloth and then apply a cold compress, ice pack, or small bag of frozen fruit or vegetables.
+If the cut is more than 1/4 inch deep, or if bleeding continues after ten minutes of cold treatment, however, medical attention should be sought immediately.

-In the meantime, use warm salt water rinses (1/8 of a teaspoon in 8 ounces of water) after meals to keep the area clean.
-If pain relief is needed, use a topical oral anesthetic (found over the counter at your pharmacy).
-You can also take acetaminophen as directed on the packaging label.
+In the interim, rinse with warm salt water after each meal (1/8 teaspoon in 8 ounces of water) to prevent a buildup of food particles and bacteria.
+Use a local or oral anesthetic if you require pain relief (found over the counter at your pharmacy).
+Acetaminophen can also be taken as indicated on the bottle.